subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 7: The Predictive Coding Framework

-This was proposed by [Rao and Ballard](https://www.cs.utexas.edu/~dana/Rao.pdf)) as a way to generate latent represents in our visual cortex, hence the authors had biological plausibility as their main critera.
+This model was proposed by [Rao and Ballard](https://www.cs.utexas.edu/~dana/Rao.pdf) as a way to generate latent represents in our visual cortex, hence the authors had biological plausibility as their main critera.
-Suppose the visual system receives an image I. The goal is not merely to encode pixels.
-The goal is to infer the hidden causes of the image:
+Suppose the visual system receives an image I. The goal is not merely to encode pixels but also to infer the hidden causes of the image:
 Rao and Ballard proposed that the cortex maintains a hierarchical generative model:

 $$  r_2  \rightarrow r_1 \rightarrow I $$

-I is the sensory input, such as retinal or LGN activity, $r_1$ is a representation at a lower cortical level, such as V1-like features, $r_2$ is a representation at a higher cortical level, such as more abstract visual causes and higher levels try to predict the activity of lower levels.
-Hence the model has a top-down generative pathway and a bottom-up error pathway.
+I is the sensory output such as retinal or LGN activity, $r_1$ is a representation at a lower cortical level such as V1-like features, $r_2$ is a representation at a higher cortical level such as more abstract visual causes and higher levels try to predict the activity of lower levels.

+The model has a top-down generative pathway and a bottom-up error pathway.
 At each level, the representation at a higher level predicts the representation below it, so that

 $$ {\hat r}_{l-1} = f(r_l) $$